 Short Answer

-Both the model and the market expect the United States to recognize Reza Pahlavi as the leader of Iran in 2026, with no compelling evidence of mispricing.
+Both the model and the market expect the United States will recognize Reza Pahlavi as the leader of Iran before 2027, with no compelling evidence of mispricing.

 1. Executive Verdict